CelliesProjects/aquacontrol32/README.md

 #### Log files

 By default log files are not generated.
-<br>That is because log files saved on FFat could reduce the lifetime of the flash memory.
+<br>This is because log files saved on FFat could reduce the lifetime of the flash memory.
 <br>Sensor logging can be enabled in the web interface.

 #### Known issues

   - Boards without a 4.7K pull-up on the `ONEWIRE_PIN` will in some cases display ghost sensors.
   - The `OneWire` library that comes with the Arduino IDE does not work with esp32 MCUs.
 Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.
+  - Some ILI9341/XPT2046 boards have their touch coordinates inverted.
+<br>For these boards you can enable `TOUCH_IS_INVERTED` (set it to `true`) in `deviceSetup.h`.

-  - If your controller has a problem after flashing (no Wifi or stuck/not properly booting) a reflash after a full flash erase will solve it almost always.
+Not really an issue but if your controller has a problem after flashing (no Wifi or stuck/not properly booting) reflashing after a full flash erase will solve it almost always.
-<br>Backup your `default.aqu` in the file manager before erasing and upload it back to the controller after you flashed your controller.
+<br>Backup your `default.aqu` in the file manager before flashing and upload it back to the controller after you succesfully flashed your controller.
-<br>Use this command to erase flash (FFat INCLUDED!) in Linux:
+<br>Use this command to erase flash (FFat INCLUDED!) in Debian based Linux:
-<br>`~/Arduino/hardware/espressif/esp32/tools/esptool.py --port /dev/ttyUSB1 erase_flash`
+<br>`~/Arduino/hardware/espressif/esp32/tools/esptool.py --port /dev/ttyUSBx erase_flash`

 #### The test hardware